paulund

 PHPStan: Advanced Static Analysis for PHP

 PHPStan is a static analysis tool for PHP that finds bugs in your code without running it.
-It performs deep analysis of your codebase to catch errors, enforce type safety, and improve code quality before your code reaches production.
+It performs deep analysis of your codebase to catch errors, enforce type safety, and improve code quality before anything reaches production.

 Table of Contents